 Jo Salzburg Summer Card

-The Jo Salzburg Summer Card gives discounts for many of the attractions in the area, including the Liechtensteinklamm, the Alpendorf Cable Car, picnic basket, e-bike rental and use if the local hiking buses.
-You’ll be given a card as part of a one-night stay or more at local accommodations.
+The Jo Salzburg Summer Card offers discounts on many attractions in the area, including the Liechtensteinklamm, the Alpendorf Cable Car, picnic baskets, e-bike rentals, and use of the local hiking buses.
+You’ll receive a card as part of a one-night stay or longer at local accommodations.

 Extra Attractions in St. Johann im Pongau and Around